What Is an Industrial Control System?

 Suitable data rate

-The data transfer rate in this system is 31.25 Kbit/Sec.
-Although it is not high, it is suitable for controlling chemical processes.
+The data transfer rate for FOUNDATION Fieldbus H1 and PROFIBUS PA is 31.25 kbit/s.
+That is deliberately modest — it is fast enough for process loops and slow enough to run power and signal over the same twisted pair.
+Higher-speed variants exist for backbone use: FOUNDATION Fieldbus HSE runs at 100 Mbit/s and PROFIBUS DP up to 12 Mbit/s.
 It should be noted that in most systems, even DCS, for Emergency Shutdown systems, a system other than the main system, usually PLC with better speed, is used.

 Components of a fieldbus system